RobinVanDijk22/RobinVanDijk22.github.io/index.md

 use-site-title: true
 ---

 I am a PhD student at UTAS and IMAS, supervised by Pier van der Merwe, Ashley Townsend, and Pearse Buchanan .
-In my research project "Cryspheric sources of tracel metals along the Antarctic margins"
+In my research project "Cryspheric sources of tracel metals along the Antarctic margins" I will collect observational data from two regions in Antarctica (Denman Glacier, and King Haakon VII Sea) and quantify the glacier input of trace metals in both regions.
+With this data, we aim to improve quantification of the total glacier melt input around Antarctica using World Ocean Models of Biogeochemistry And Trophic dynamics.

 Find out more about me [here](/aboutme.md) or have a look at my [CV](/cv.html).
 &nbsp;